 Communities nationwide face a challenge in equipping individuals to address 21st-century employer needs.
 ICF has experience working effectively with employers and communities to train and employ disadvantaged populations, returning veterans, displaced workers, the unemployed and underemployed, or those seeking to upgrade skills to ensure greater job security.
 At the same time, these workforce development initiatives have served to increase the health and long-term sustainability of communities.

-ICF provides training, technical assistance, program design, and related support for clients working to develop a strong workforce, whether in administrative, green, technical, health-related, or other fields.
+ICF provides evaluation, survey administration, training, technical assistance, program design, and related support for clients working to develop a strong workforce.
 Our blend of services includes:

 - Program management